'Difficult' Libya talks aimed at preparing elections miss deadline

 Haftar was backed by the United Arab Emirates, Russia and Egypt in his Tripoli offensive.
 The internationally-recognised Tripoli government was supported by Turkey, which ultimately helped it repel the assault.

-Reporting by Emma Farge, Stephanie Nebehay and Ahmed Elumami in Tripoli, Editing by Angus MacSwan
+Reporting by Emma Farge, Stephanie Nebehay in Geneva and Ahmed Elumami in Tripoli, Editing by Angus MacSwan

 Our Standards: The Thomson Reuters Trust Principles.